Persecution of Uyghurs in China: Mosques

 Id Kah Mosque in Xinjiang is China's largest.
 Radio Free Asia reported that in 2018, a plaque containing Quranic scriptures, that had long hung outside the front entrance of the mosque, had been removed by the authorities.
 Turghunjan Alawudun, director of the World Uyghur Congress, said the plaque was removed as "one aspect of the Chinese regime's evil policies meant to eliminate the Islamic faith among Uyghurs... and Uyghurs themselves".
 Anna Fifield of The Independent wrote in 2020 that Kashgar no longer had any working mosques.
 The Globe and Mail reported that the only services at the Id Kah mosque, which had been turned into a tourist attraction, were staged to give foreign visitors the impression that religion was being practiced freely and that mosque attendance numbered only in the dozens.
 Indonesian outlet Antara released a video in 2021 documenting that 800 worshipers were in the mosque for Ramadan, but also that there was no iftar ritual due to pandemic restrictions.

 Radio Free Asia reported that starting from early 2020, in response to international criticism, Chinese authorities started limited easing of religious restrictions in Xinjiang, reopening some mosques that were closed down.
-However, the broadcaster said that most Uyghurs have not returned to the mosques, fearful of their experiences in the previous crackdowns, and that Hui Muslims were given greater leeway than Uyghur Muslims.
+However, the broadcaster said that most Uyghurs had not returned to the mosques, fearful of their experiences in the previous crackdowns, and that Hui Muslims were given greater leeway than Uyghur Muslims.

+During a visit to Xinjiang in 2023, a Malaysian delegation of reporters and youth association representatives met with Abdureqip Tormurniyaz, the head of the Xinjiang Islamic Institute in Ürümqi.
+Abdureqip showed them the mosque at the campus where students would be taught to lead prayers and carry out other Islamic tasks.
+He added that there were 8 other branches of the institute across Xinjiang with freedom accorded to practice religion and graduates being well-prepared to become imams or religious teachers.
+Bernama noted that the perception from the visit was in sharp contrast to Western criticism of Uyghurs being religiously persecuted.